-- Ensure that Stress contour results are selected from the Entity drop down list, equivalent stresses SE from the Component list, and Averaged nodal are selected from the Display list. - On the same dialog select the Contour Display tab and ensure that the Contour key button is selected.
+- Ensure that Stress contour results are selected from the Entity drop down list, equivalent stresses SE from the Component list, and Averaged nodal are selected from the Display list. - On the same dialog select the Appearance tab and ensure that Classic contours are selected.